maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 # How I made Chaos Abyss.
 blurb: Sort of a devlog in post.
+// dont forget the 3d render for the cricket one

 I'm almost done with furnishing and publishing this place, and usually at this point normal people would say something engaging along the lines of "I am so excited to present to you - Chaos Abyss!", but no, I'm just tired, not from making this project but from existing.
 And that doesn't mean I'll stop.
 I'll keep making things.
 I'll keep filling in the abyss deep inside my soul.
 Owa, that took a wrong turn.